OnArrow/recite_word/Lesson/Part 02/07/Lesson 65.md

 ```
 Do you have to prepare your speech now?

-I ought to prepare it, I'm not going to!
+I ought to prepare it, but I'm not going to!
 ```

 ```